awsdocs/amazon-personalize-developer-guide/doc_source/aws-personalize-set-up-permissions.md

 1. Create an IAM role for Amazon Personalize and attach the policy from step 1 to the new role\.
 See [Creating an IAM role for Amazon Personalize](#set-up-create-role-with-permissions)\.

-1. If you are using AWS Key Management Service \(AWS KMS\) for encryption, you must give your IAM user and Amazon Personalize IAM service role permission to use your key\.
-You must also add Amazon Personalize as a Principle in your AWS KMS key policy\.
-For more information see [Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.
+1. If you use AWS Key Management Service \(AWS KMS\) for encryption, you must grant Amazon Personalize and your Amazon Personalize IAM service role decrypt permissions in your key policy\.
+For more information, see [Giving Amazon Personalize permission to use your AWS KMS key](granting-personalize-key-access.md)\.

 1. Complete the steps in [Giving Amazon Personalize access to Amazon S3 resources](granting-personalize-s3-access.md) to use IAM and Amazon S3 bucket policies to give Amazon Personalize access to your Amazon S3 resources\.